Multiple scattering model of the quantum random Lorentz gas: Random Lorentz gas model

 In Eq.~\eqref{eq:c-integral}, ${}_pF_q(a_1,\ldots,a_p;b_1,\ldots,b_q;z)$ denotes the generalized hypergeometric function~\cite{Olver2010}.
 Note that, since $c(k,\vect{\Omega})=1$ for $k=0$, one has the property $C(0)=1$.
 Moreover, for large $kR$, $C(k)$ decreases as the power law~\cite{Olver2010}

 Therefore, in the limit $kR\rightarrow\infty$ and for fixed $N$, the total cross section~\eqref{eq:total-cross-section-born} tends to

 which is $N$ times the point cross section $\sigma_{\rm pt}$ of Eq.~\eqref{eq:point-total-cross-section}.
 This means that, in the ballistic regime, all the collisions are mainly independent of each other, and the total cross section is the sum of the individual cross sections of the scatterers.
 This property is known as the additive approximation of the ballistic regime~\cite{Hulst1981, Newton1982, Berg2008b, Martin2018}.
 We also numerically observed this property in our previous paper~\cite{GaspardD2019b} for $N\leq 10$ in a many-channel version of the present model.
 Remarkably, if we had used the optical theorem~\eqref{eq:multi-total-cross-section-2} in conjunction with $a_i\simeq F(k)\phi(\vect{x}_i)$ to determine the total cross section, we would have directly found the additive approximation~\eqref{eq:total-cross-section-additive} without going through the expected result of Eq.~\eqref{eq:total-cross-section-born}.
 This comes from the fact that the first-order perturbative approximation of Eq.~\eqref{eq:m-matrix-born-expansion} does not conserve probability, thus the optical theorem is not supposed to hold anymore, and Eq.~\eqref{eq:total-cross-section-born} cannot be obtained in this way.
+The approximations~\eqref{eq:total-cross-section-born} and~\eqref{eq:total-cross-section-additive} are compared to the numerical total cross section of the Lorentz gas in Fig.~\ref{fig:total-cross-section-ballistic}.